shiiion/metroid-prime-source-mod/README.md

 # Source Movement Mods
 This mod is intended to give a couple of source-engine-like features to the Metroid Prime series.
-It requires my mod loader, a feature of [Ishiiruka Primehack](https://github.com/shiiion/Ishiiruka).
+It requires my mod loader, a feature of [Primehack](https://github.com/shiiion/dolphin).

 ## DevkitPro Setup:
 ### Windows: